Town of Alamo TN

 While Alamo has its share of small southern town charm, its proximity to Jackson, Dyersburg, Memphis and Nashville makes Alamo a great choice to call home.
 Alamo is a small town of approximately 2,460 residents.
 Alamo has been called the boutique of the mid-south, due to the many boutiques located here.

-The coordinates for Alamo are 35° 47'3" N by 89° 6'57" W and consist of 2.2 square miles of all land with average population of 2,460.
+° 47'3" N by 89° 6'57" W and consist of 2.2 square miles of all land with an average population of 2,460.

 Event Calendar